 …but it can be a total nightmare if you don’t have a strong billing system in place to handle its inherent complexity.
-As adoption of highly customized billing models rapidly expands, more and more businesses are entering the subscription economy and looking for ways to adapt their back-office operations to keep up.
+As adoption of highly customized recurring revenue models rapidly expands, more and more businesses are entering the subscription economy and looking for ways to adapt their back-office operations to keep up.

 According to TUFF, revenue leakage is a real problem causing millions to be left on the table.
 They found that the communications industry suffered estimated losses of about $953 million (based on an average loss of 2.4% against total reported revenue).
 For many businesses, revenue leakage is a multi-faceted issue that can be difficult to spot and address.
 Leakage usually begins with small customer accounts that don’t seem like major problems but, overtime, can add up to a major loss in profit.

 Facing these issues head-on can improve revenue assurance and give your organization the ability to scale.
 So, how can you eliminate revenue leakage while driving your business’ bottom line?
 Here are the top five ways to make it happen:

 The ability to track and bill for different usage is key for those in the subscription space.
 For the modern consumer, pay-as-you-go pricing is not just desired , it’s expected.
 If your backoffice is lacking the ability to track different usage and execute metered billing, you’re missing out on revenue.
 Leveraging metered billing will help ensure that you’re charging for various usage and never leaving potential revenue on the table.